Rockglen

-Rockglen is a town in the Burning Hills of the Wood Mountain Uplands, in Saskatchewan, Canada, providing a school, community hall, public library and five parks, as well a local service industry.
-The municipal office of Rural Municipality of Poplar Valley No. 12 lies within the boundaries of Rockglen, and Rockglen businesses are supported primarily by agriculture.
+Rockglen is a town in the Burning Hills of the Wood Mountain Uplands, in Saskatchewan, Canada.
+It offers various amenities including a school, community hall, public library and five parks, as well a local service industry.
+The municipal office of the Rural Municipality of Poplar Valley No. 12 lies within the boundaries of Rockglen, and Rockglen businesses are supported primarily by agriculture.
 In the Burning Hills agriculture consists of dry land farming and cattle.
 Rockglen is located along Highway 2 south of Assiniboia, Highway 18 west of Coronach, and Highways 2 and 18 north of Port Poplar River.
 Fife Lake is 9.3 km to the east.

 History

 Vestiges from before the last ice age, a land of hidden treasures, petrified wood and fossils, hammers and arrows of the Assiniboine, Plains Cree, and Blackfoot peoples.
 But it is the followers of Sitting Bull who left one of the strongest impressions.
 Following the Battle of Little Bighorn 5,000 Lakota Sioux Lakota fled to the Wood Mountain Uplands where they were under the jurisdiction of the North-West Mounted Police under the command of Major James Morrow Walsh.
 The hills, first surveyed by the Henry Youle Hind expedition in 1858, were used for hunting by day, and at night fires could be seen of meat being smoked.
 In 1879 the U.S. Cavalry set fires in Montana that spread and burned the grasslands of Rockglen, causing the ensuing famine and leading to the toponym "The Burning Hills".

 It is in these Burning Hills where the Ferbane ranch was located.
 By 1910 the homestead became a post office, soon German and Austro-Hungarian settlers built homesteads out of tar paper shacks and sod huts.
 Wood building were built for businesses, such as the pool hall, which also contained the Wesley Methodist church, which became the Wesley United Church of Canada in 1925; Valley City became an unofficial community.

 To the north the Kent homestead became a post office in 1915.
 Soon thereafter Beromé Prefontaine built a store and by 1917 Joeville, named for Joseph Prefontaine, was founded as a village.
 In 1926 Joeville was a prosperous community when the Canadian Pacific Railway constructed a rail line south from Assiniboia, Saskatchewan.
 The Saskatchewan Wheat Pool and Alberta Pacific both built elevators along the line.
 Joeville split into the French community of Liseux near the new elevators and 26 buildings were moved south to the new CPR junction near Valley City.
 Valley City was relocated north of the tracks and incorporated as the Village of Rockglen in 1927.